falkorichter/presentations/agile-hardware-development/hardware-development.md

-# make hardware and
+# agile hardware development and
-# sell it professionally
+# how to sell it professionally

 ---
 sensorberg: